yulingtianxia/MessageThrottle/README.md

                        start                                        end
 ```

-When using `MTModePerformLastly` or `MTModePerformDebounce`, you can designate a dispatch queue which messages perform on.
-The `messageQueue` is main queue by default.
+When using `MTModePerformLast` or `MTModePerformDebounce`, you can designate a dispatch queue which messages perform on.
+The `messageQueue` is main queue by default. `MTModePerformLast` and `MTModePerformDebounce` modes will also use the last arguments to perform messages.

 `MTEngine` is a singleton class.
 It manages all rules of message throttles. `updateRule:` method will cover the old rule of the same message.